Shopify (TSE:SHO) Upgraded to Outperform at William Blair

-Shopify (TSE:SHO) last issued its earnings results on Thursday, October 28th.
+Shopify (TSE:SHO) last released its quarterly earnings results on Thursday, October 28th.
 The company reported C$0.17 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of C$0.58 by C($0.41).
-The business had revenue of C$1.41 billion for the quarter, compared to analyst estimates of C$1.44 billion.
+The business had revenue of C$1.41 billion during the quarter, compared to analyst estimates of C$1.44 billion.

 Receive News & Ratings for Shopify Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Shopify and related companies with MarketBeat.com's FREE daily email newsletter.